qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

     );

 Instead of PostgreSQL you can also use GeoPackage.
-In this case, the three tables can be created manually using the :menuselection:`Database --> DB Manager...`.
+In this case, the three tables can be created manually using the :menuselection:`Database --> DB Manager…`.
 In GeoPackage there are no schemas so the *locations* prefix is not needed.

 Foreign key constraints in ``airports_airlines`` table can´t be created using :menuselection:`Table --> Create Table...`